-- 12. The Ombudsman notes that, throughout his inquiry, frequent reference has been made to Codes of Conduct concerning Frontex activities.
+- 12. The Ombudsman noted that, throughout the inquiry, frequent reference had been made to Codes of Conduct concerning Frontex activities.
 For the sake of clarity, the Ombudsman deems it useful to point out that it is necessary to distinguish between two different Codes of Conduct, namely, (i) a general Code of Conduct for all persons participating in Frontex activities, which has already been adopted (henceforth referred to as the 'Code of Conduct'), and (ii) a Code of Conduct to be adopted specifically for joint return operations (henceforth referred to as the 'Joint Returns Code'). - 13.
-At the outset, the Ombudsman wishes to thank all contributors for their very useful comments and ideas. - 14.
-The Ombudsman appreciates that some contributors submitted to him information on alleged infringements of fundamental rights in specific Frontex operations.
-In particular, some contributors underlined the importance of implementing the Code of Conduct in these operations.

-15. The Ombudsman fully shares the view that it is important to implement the Code of Conduct.
-As regards specific instances of infringements of fundamental rights, including the provisions of the Code of Conduct, however, the Ombudsman recalls that the focus of his own-initiative inquiry is Frontex's systemic framework of operation.
-Therefore, his present inquiry does not extend to specific instances of alleged non-compliance.
-These, however, may constitute the subject of complaints submitted to him for inquiry.
+At the outset, the Ombudsman thanked all contributors for their very useful comments and ideas. - 14.
+The Ombudsman appreciated that some contributors submitted information on alleged infringements of fundamental rights in specific Frontex operations.
+In particular, some contributors underlined the importance of implementing the Code of Conduct in these operations. - 15.
+The Ombudsman fully shares the view that it is important to implement the Code of Conduct.
+As regards specific instances of infringements of fundamental rights, including the provisions of the Code of Conduct, however, the Ombudsman recalled that the focus of the present own-initiative inquiry is Frontex's systemic framework of operation.
+Therefore, the inquiry does not extend to specific instances of alleged non-compliance.
+These, however, may constitute the subject of complaints submitted to the Ombudsman for inquiry.